 We are not profitable and have incurred losses in each year since our inception in October 2007, and we do not know whether or when we will become profitable.
 We have only a limited operating history upon which to evaluate our business and prospects.
 We continue to incur significant research, development and other expenses related to our ongoing operations.
-As of March 31, 2020, we had an accumulated deficit of \$482.8 million.
+As of September 30, 2020, we had an accumulated deficit of \$525.9 million.

-We expect to continue incur substantial operating losses for the foreseeable future as we prepare for the potential commercialization of, and incur manufacturing and development costs for, tenapanor, including costs associated with preparing the new drug application ("NDA") for submission to the U.S. Food and Drug Administration ("FDA") to request marketing authorization for tenapanor for the control of serum phosphorus in chronic kidney disease ("CKD") patients on dialysis, commercializing tenapanor for that indication, and continuing our discovery and research activities.
+We expect to continue to incur substantial operating losses for the foreseeable future as we prepare for the potential commercialization of, and incur manufacturing and development costs for, tenapanor for the control of serum phosphorus in chronic kidney disease ("CKD") patients on dialysis; as we commence commercialization of tenapanor for that indication, if approved; and as we continue our discovery and research activities.